Tutorial #2: Installing Spark on Amazon EC2

 instance type.
 This is a modest, general-purpose server with 2 cores and 8GB of memory that is sufficient for our

 testing purposes.
-In later recipes, we will discuss how to profile your Spark workload and use the optimal
+In later recipes, we discuss how to profile your Spark workload and use the optimal

 configuration of compute-optimized or memory-optimized instance types.

 Be aware that EC2 instances incur charges